 - weekly for 6 weeks

-Of course this is an example and the follow up schedule will be worked out according to your particular needs.
+This is just an example.
+Your doctor will work out your follow up schedule according to your particular needs.

 Your doctor or nurse examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if you are worried about anything.